bitcoin/bitcoin/doc/gitian-building.md

 Follow the instructions in [doc/release-process.md](release-process.md#fetch-and-build-inputs-first-time-or-when-dependency-versions-change) in the bitcoin repository under 'Fetch and build inputs' to install sources which require manual intervention.
 Also optionally follow the next step: 'Seed the Gitian sources cache and offline git repositories' which will fetch the remaining files required for building offline.

 Building Bitcoin
 ----------------

-To build Bitcoin (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the bitcoin repository.
+To build Bitcoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the bitcoin repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.